RenaissanceMan06/Marital_Infidelity/index.md

 # Conclusion

 Although the model predicted years of marriage as a significant predicted of marital infidelity, we must take into account the adjusted R-squared and Fair's dataset.
-Years of marriage only accounts for about 18% of why marital infidelity occurs.
+Years of marriage only accounts for 18% of why marital infidelity occurs.
 That leaves 82% unexplained.
-In addition, the dataset is a composition of two surveys dating 47 years ago and 52 years ago.
+In addition, the dataset is a composition of two surveys dating 47 years and 52 years ago.
 It raises a question in regards to generational subjects.
 For instance, the survey from Psychology Today dates from 1969.
 The survey from Redbook dates from 1974.
 A lot has changed both in terms how people view marriage and its purpose.
 Perhaps recent studies that predict happiness rating and religiousness as predictors of infidelity used a sample from a more recent generation than the one used by Fair.
 More research is needed to